Semantic Versioning in npm

 "package": "1.2.3" until you fix things.

 • Confused by symbols?
-Use semver.npmjs.com to test what versions your rules allow.
+Use semver.org to understand semantic versioning rules.

 Quick Cheat Sheet